Fear, excitement, and aspiration: understanding the human motivations behind payments

 Five reasons why card payments are declined and how to fight back

 The first step to improve your payment success rate is to understand why payments are declined.
-In this article, we look at some of the main reasons why a card payment may fail — and offer some advice on what you can do about each.
+In this article, we look at some of the main reasons why a card payment may fail — and offer some solutions on what you can do about each.

 It seems rather obvious, but if your customer doesn’t have enough funds in their bank account, or has reached their credit limit, then there’s no money available to transfer.
 Whereas merchants can’t be responsible for their customers’ spending habits, there are steps you can take to wrestle more control.